 Factories in Bangladesh are undergoing remediation in several areas, including upgrading of electrical systems, installation or upgrading of fire suppression systems, installation of fire doors, construction of additional staircases and installation of alarm systems.

 Walmart and the Alliance fully support these remediation efforts.
 So, when factories close for remediation, the Alliance and factory owners together provide workers with full pay for up to four (4) months.

 Building Capacity in Bangladesh

-Supporting the Victims of Rana Plaza
+Supporting the Victims of Tragedies in Bangladesh

-Our hearts go out to the victims of the Rana Plaza tragedy, both those families who lost loved ones and those workers who have been on a long road to recovery.
-Walmart believes in stepping up and helping, which is why we contributed $3 million to BRAC, a global NGO based in Bangladesh, to support those affected by Rana Plaza and other disasters - $1 million of this was contributed directly to the Rana Plaza Donors Trust Fund with the remainder earmarked for continued support for BRAC's work to provide counseling and rehabilitation and a reserve emergency fund that can be used to respond rapidly to garment factory accidents.
+Our hearts go out to the victims of Bangladesh tragedies, both those families who lost loved ones and those workers who have been on a long road to recovery.
+Walmart believes in stepping up and helping, which is why Walmart and the Walmart Foundation together contributed $3 million to BRAC, a global NGO based in Bangladesh, to support those affected by Rana Plaza and other disasters.
+From that donation, $1 million was contributed to the Rana Plaza Donors Trust Fund, $250,000 was contributed to the Tazreen Claims Administration Trust and the remainder was earmarked for continued support for BRAC's work to provide counseling and rehabilitation and a reserve emergency fund that can be used to respond rapidly to garment factory accidents.

 While we did not have production at Rana Plaza at the time of that tragedy, our contribution to BRAC's fund underlines our focus on positively impacting global supply chain practices and driving systemic improvement by collaborating with other stakeholders to improve conditions for workers across the industry.

 We will continue to invest our resources in proactive programs that will help enable suppliers and their facilities to meet our standards and to help prevent tragedies.